 It is true that my belt has seen better days.
-What looked like leather under harsh TK Maxx lighting has revealed itself to be some kind of man-made material substitute that wears down in sections to a frayed, discoloured mesh with little or no encouragement.
+What looked like leather under harsh TK Maxx lighting has revealed itself to be some kind of man-made material substitute that wears down in sections to a frayed, discolored mesh with little or no encouragement.
 It's clearly got less than a week of usefulness left in it.

 He almost leaps to action: "I've got a spare belt.
 You can have it.
 It's upstairs."
 He hobbles into a run and practically bounds up the stairs.

-In my mum and dad's room he hands me a belt, still in its polythene wrapping.
+In my mom and dad's room, he hands me a belt, still in its polythene wrapping.
 I remove the old one and replace it.
 And we stand there for a while, a human Venn diagram.
 The 82-year-old who only communicates freely by talking about driving and decorating, or by complaining about other people, and the 47-year-old who only communicates freely by talking about music and complaining about his health, with the thin sliver of overlap represented by the presence of a brand new belt.

 "It's a bit too fancy for me," he says, nodding at the completely normal looking belt.